-Founded in 1988 by Gabriel Barbier-Mueller, Harwood International is a global real estate developer and value-add investor with offices and projects in select niche markets in Beverly Hills, Dallas, Sunnyvale’s Gold Coast, Geneva, London’s West End, Paris, and Zurich’s Golden Triangle.
-The full service real estate company covers every aspect of real estate acquisition, development, construction, and management of both commercial and residential high-rise properties.
-Harwood International’s operating philosophy for its properties is founded upon sound capital structures, energy conservation, cutting edge technology, beautiful green spaces, long-term ownership and management, and elegant modern design built to last.
-In addition, each development features museum quality art from the renowned Ann & Gabriel Barbier-Mueller collections, including one of the largest samurai art collections in the world.
+Founded in 1988, Harwood International is a global real estate development firm with prime offices and projects in select niche markets in Beverly Hills, Dallas, Geneva, London’s West End, Paris, Sunnyvale, and Zurich.
+The full service real estate company covers every aspect of real estate acquisition, development, construction, design, and management of both commercial and multi-family residential mid-rise and high-rise properties.
+These urban Walk-to-Life projects have adopted the planning principles of “City Comforts.”

-Through his development of commercial headquarters for various companies – including Centex, Jones Day, Rolex buildings in Dallas, Lititz, PA, Beverly Hills, and Paris among others – he has worked with such acclaimed architects as, James Cheng, Michael Graves, Tom Wright and Ricardo Legoretta, and is acquainted with many other architects such as Philip Johnson, Richard Rogers, Will Bruder and Christian de Portzamparc.
+Through his development of residential high-rises and commercial headquarters for various companies – including Centex, Frost Bank, Jones Day, Rolex buildings in Dallas, Lititz, PA, Beverly Hills, and Paris among others – he has worked with such acclaimed architects as James Cheng, Michael Graves, Richard Keating, Kengo Kuma, Joey Shimoda, and Jean-Michel Wilmotte.

-Mr. Barbier-Mueller’s projects have been published in the Master Series of Architects book series, and have won numerous awards, such as the Los Angeles Beautification Award, a national landscaping award from the Urban Land Institute for the International Center Gardens, national awards from the Environmental Protection Agency, the Preservation Achievement Award, and the City of Dallas Urban Design award.
+Mr. Barbier-Mueller’s projects have been published in the Master Series of Architects book series and have won numerous awards such as the Los Angeles Beautification Award, a national landscaping award from the Urban Land Institute for the International Center Gardens, national awards from the Environmental Protection Agency, the Preservation Achievement Award, the Trammell Crow Urban Forestry Award, and the City of Dallas Urban Design award.

-Mr. Barbier-Mueller serves as Board President of the Association of the Friends of the Barbier-Mueller Museum, is a member of the International Council of the Museum of Modern Art in New York, is on the Board of Trustees of the Dallas Museum of Art, and is the Legacy Chairman for the Business for the Arts.
-He also serves as Honorary Consul of Switzerland for North Texas and is serving on the boards of SMU’s Cox School of Business, an Executive Council Member of the Real Estate Finance and Investment Center at the University of Texas at Austin, and past Board Member of the School of Architecture at the University of Texas at Austin (’04 – ‘07).
-Gabriel is a former member of the Dallas-Lone Star Young Presidents’ Organization (YPO) and an active member of both World President’s Organization (WPO) and Director of Chief Executive Organization (CEO).
+Mr. Barbier-Mueller is a member of the International Council of the Museum of Modern Art in New York (MOMA) and is the Legacy Chairman of the Business Council for the Arts.
+He also serves as Honorary Consul of Switzerland for North Texas and is serving on the board of SMU’s Cox School of Business, past Executive Council Member of the Real Estate Finance and Investment Center at the University of Texas at Austin, and past Board Member of the School of Architecture at the University of Texas at Austin (’04 – ‘07) and past Board of Trustees Member of the Dallas Museum of Art.
+Gabriel is a former member of the Dallas-Lone Star Young Presidents’ Organization (YPO) and an active member of both World President’s Organization (WPO) and Chief Executive Organization (CEO).
 He holds an Executive MBA from Southern Methodist University in Dallas.